Manuscript Preparation Checklist

-The Journal of Psychopathology publishes contributions in the form of monographic articles, news, update articles in clinical psychopharmacology, forums in the field of psychiatry.
+The Journal of Psychopathology, the official journal of the Italian Society of Psychopathology (SOPSI), publishes contributions in the form of monographic articles, news, update articles in clinical psychopharmacology, forums in the field of psychiatry.

 Only papers that have been prepared in strict conformity with the editorial norms outlined herein will be considered for publication.
 Eventual acceptance is conditional upon a critical assessment by experts in the field, the implementation of any changes requested, and the final decision of the Editor.

 All manuscripts submitted to Journal of Psychopathology must include a statement detailing this, including the name of the ethics committee and the reference number where appropriate.
 In case a study has been granted an exemption from requiring ethics approval, this should be detailed in the manuscript, together with the name of the ethics committee that granted the exemption.
 Manuscripts may be rejected if the Editor considers that the research has not been carried out within an appropriate ethical framework.